cwrichardson/gpgu-smooth-particles/README.md

 R3F View.
 Then as images are loaded, we update state with `useContext` and `useReducer`.

+# TODO
+The poisson sampling ... isn't great.
+Need to look into "weighted voronoi stippling".

 # References
 [Yuri's original Youtube][1]
 [Original](https://ddd.live/)